lachhebo/dedukti-editor/README.md

 Finally, you need the lplsp program :
   - the installation rules are here : https://github.com/ejgallego/lambdapi/tree/plof/plof
-  - put the binary file of lplsp on the folder resources of dedukti-editor
+  - put the binary file of lplsp on the folder dedukti-editor

+#Warning :

+Make sure the symlink of lslsp is not broken, if it's broken, you need to  :
+- go to the folder of lambdapi/\__build/default/plof,
+- create a new symlink of the lplsp.exe file
+- rename the symlink lplsp
+- put the symlink on the dedukti-editor folder

 ## Debug :